MicroLED: Research

 The first microLED products were demonstrated by Sony in 2012.
 These displays, however, were very expensive.

 There are several methods to manufacture microLED displays.
 The flip-chip method manufactures the LED on a conventional sapphire substrate, while the transistor array and solder bumps are deposited on silicon wafers using conventional manufacturing and metallization processes.
 Mass transfer is used to pick and place several thousand LEDs from one wafer to another at the same time, and the LEDs are bonded to the silicon substrate using reflow ovens.
 The flip-chip method is used for micro displays used on virtual reality headsets.
 Another microLED manufacturing method involves bonding the LEDs to an IC layer on a silicon substrate and then removing the LED bonding material using conventional semiconductor manufacturing techniques.
 The current bottleneck in the manufacturing process is the need to individually test every LED and replace faulty ones using an excimer laser lift-off apparatus, which uses a laser to weaken the bond between the LED and its substrate.
 Faulty LED replacement must be performed using high accuracy pick-and-place machines and the test and repair process takes several hours.
 The mass transfer process alone can take 18 days, for a smartphone screen with a glass substrate.
 Special LED manufacturing techniques can be used to increase yield and reduce the amount of faulty LEDs that need to be replaced.
 Each LED can be as small as 5 μm across.
 LED epitaxy techniques need to be improved to increase LED yields.

-The characterization of microLEDs remains highly challenging due to their small size and the complexity of measuring their optical and electrical performance at scale.
-Techniques for efficient, non-destructive testing are still under development.

 Excimer lasers are used for several steps: laser lift-off to separate LEDs from their sapphire substrate and to remove faulty LEDs, for manufacturing the LTPS-TFT backplane, and for laser cutting of the finished LEDs.
 Special mass transfer techniques using elastomer stamps are also being researched.
 Other companies are exploring the possibility of packaging 3 LEDs: one red, one green and one blue LED into a single package to reduce mass transfer costs.

 Quantum dots are being researched as a way to shrink the size of microLED pixels, while other companies are exploring the use of phosphors and quantum dots to eliminate the need for different-colored LEDs.
 Sensors can be embedded in microLED displays.

 Over 130 companies are involved in microLED research and development.
 MicroLED light panels are also being made, and are an alternative to conventional OLED and LED light panels.

 Digital pulse-width modulation is well-suited to driving microLED displays.
 MicroLEDs experience a color shift as the current magnitude changes.
 Analog schemes change current to change brightness.
 With a digital pulse, only one current value is used for the on state.
 Thus, there is no color shift that occurs as brightness changes.